+- 1. Click on Add.

-- II Click on Add then select Lotus Domino web server. - Enter a name for this server.
-(The field can be left empty.
-Allowed characters: numbers, letters, spaces, -, , and dots.)
+- 2. Select Lotus Domino web server.

+- 3. Enter a name for this server (the field can be left empty.
+Allowed characters: numbers, letters, spaces, -, \, and dots.).

-The following field is pre-entered option for Lotus domino servers: "http" port
+The following field is pre-entered option for Lotus domino servers: "http" port.

-"Application servers" tab
+Application servers tab